Broszu/SGM-4000-A1-Software/Readme.md

 # SGM 4000 A1 Software

-I uploaded this here for other people to find and download since it's taken down everywhere online, if you feel like this is suspicious then check it using Virustotal or scan it with an antivirus.
+I uploaded this here for other people to find and download since it's taken down everywhere online.

+This is simply just software for the Silvercrest SGM 4000 A1 Gaming Mouse, it allows you to modify the lighting effects, DPI and polling rate.